Skip to main content

 It will be the location for your SLO in Nobl9.

-4. Select Splunk as the data source for your SLO.
+4. Select your Splunk data source.

-5. Modify Period for Historical Data Retrieval, when necessary.
+5. Modify Period for Historical Data Retrieval, if necessary.

 • This value defines how far back in the past your data will be retrieved when replaying your SLO based on Splunk.